Skip to Content

 • Engine Size and Gas Usage

-From the onset, it’s prudent to note that the size of the lawnmower engine greatly impacts the amount of gas it uses.
+From the onset, it’s prudent to note that the size of the lawnmower engine dramatically impacts the amount of gas it uses.
 Essentially, the larger the engine, the more fuel it uses.

-This is pretty much because bigger engines have more moving parts, thus requiring more energy to function.
+This is pretty much because more significant engines have more moving parts, thus requiring more energy to function.
 Hence, a lawnmower with a substantial engine size will potentially have higher gas usage.

 • Type of Lawnmower and Fuel Efficiency

-Push mowers, which are usually manually operated, consume less gas due to their simplified designs and smaller engine sizes about 0.25 gallons per hour.
+Push mowers, usually manually operated, consume less gas due to their simplified designs and smaller engine sizes, about 0.25 gallons per hour.
 However, self-propelled mowers may use slightly more, approximately 0.3 gallons per hour.

 • Impact of Terrain on Gas Consumption